Languages of Norway: Kven

-Spoken by the Kven people, the Kven language is a Finnic language, closely related to Finnish, and spoken by some five to eight thousand people in northeastern Norway, particularly in Tromsø (in the county of Troms), Troms og Finnmark and Finnmark.
+Spoken by the Kven people, the Kven language is a Finnic language, closely related to Finnish, and spoken by between 5,000 and 8,000 people (equivalent of up to 0.15% of the population) in northeastern Norway, particularly in Tromsø (in Troms county) and also in Finnmark county.
 Mirroring the situation of Meänkieli in Sweden, Kven is sometimes considered to be a dialect of Finnish, and has a large degree of mutual intelligibility with the language.

 Romani

 The Romani people are a traditionally travelling people with roots/heritage from India, and today are spread across all of Europe.

 The Romani language, an Indo-European, Indo-Aryan language (related to other languages spoken in India today), is split into a great number of dialects.
 Two of these, Tavringer Romani and Vlax Romani, are spoken in Norway, by populations of 6,000 and 500, respectively.

 Scandoromani is another Romani dialect indigenous to Norway, as well as Sweden.
 It is spoken by Romanisæl (Tater) Travellers.
 Because of the wandering nature of the Romani people, there is no geographic stronghold of the Romani language in Norway.